marcysutton/a11ycamp-jekyll/event-info.md

 - 3rd Rule: If you want to present or lead a session, you must write your topic and name in a presentation slot during the morning scheduling.
 - 4th Rule: Only short intros.
 - 5th Rule: As many presentations/discussions at a time as facilities allow for.
-- 6th Rule: No pre-scheduled presentations, no tourists.
-- 7th Rule: Presentations/discussions will go on as long as they have to or until they run into another presentation/discussion slot.
+- 6th Rule: Presentations/discussions will go on as long as they have to or until they run into another presentation/discussion slot.
-- 8th Rule: If this is your first time at Accessibility Camp, you HAVE to present.
-(Ok, you don’t really HAVE to, but try to find someone to present with, or at least ask questions and be an interactive participant!)
+- 7th Rule: If this is your first time at Accessibility Camp, we would love for you to present.
+(You don’t really have to, but try to find someone to present with, or at least ask questions and be an interactive participant!)

 <h2 id="food-info" tabindex="-1">Food options</h2>